Tech Deep Dive

-Poly Chain Hack Postmortem
+Poly Network Hack Postmortem

 On July 2nd, 2023 06:47:20 PM UTC Poly Network suffered what was initially reported to be a notional $34b hack (the actual realized amounts were far less, due to most of the tokens being illiquid).
 The Poly team paused their smart contracts EthCrossChainManager on several chains, most notably on Metis, BSC and Ethereum.
 After our team reconstructed the attack, we concluded that the root cause was not a logical bug on the smart contract, but, most likely, stolen (or misused) private keys of 3 out of 4 of Poly network’s keepers (off-chain systems controlled by the team).
 In order to understand how the attack took place, we need to understand the architecture of Poly’s cross-chain managers.